Generic name: metformin (met FOR min)

 What other drugs will affect Fortamet?

-Other drugs may interact with metformin, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Many drugs can affect Fortamet, making Fortamet less effective or increasing your risk of lactic acidosis.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible interactions are listed here.
 Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about Fortamet (metformin)